a16z-infra/companion-app/README.md

 Paragraphs of character backstory.

-You can add as many as you want

-They'll be stored in the vectordb
+You can add as many as you want - they'll be stored in the vectordb

 ```

-The **preamble** is used with every prompt so should be relatively short.
+The **preamble** is used with every prompt so it should be relatively short.
 The **seedchat** allows you to provide examples of the characters voice that the model can learn from.
 And the rest of the file is whatever additional background you want to provide which will be retrieved if relevant to the current discussion.

 ## Shortcomings

 Oh, there are so many.

-- Currently the UI only shows the current chat and response, loosing the history.
+- Currently the UI only shows the current chat and response, losing the history.
-- Vicuna has a cold start problem so can take a couple of minutes to get a
-  response for the initial chat
+- Vicuna has a cold start problem so can take a couple of minutes to get a response for the initial chat.
 - Error reporting is total crap.
 Particularly when deployed.
-So if you have a timeout, or other back end isue, it typically dails silently.
+So if you have a timeout, or other back end isue, it typically fails silently.
 - The Upstash message history is never cleared.
-To clear it, you have to go to Upstash and manually delete
+To clear it, you have to go to Upstash and manually delete.

 ## How to contribute to this repo